allexks/magic-life-counter-arduino/README.md

 # Magic: the Gathering Life Counter for Arduino
-Needed equipment: Adafruit OLED display and 4 buttons
+Equipment Needed: Adafruit OLED display and 4 buttons